-The objective of the core group is to:
+The objective of the core group was to:

 - Revise the materials taking into account the discussions in plenary meetings, and propose plans for the next plenary meeting potentially addressing new topics

-Upon completion of the project, the final version of the document is expected to be published as an IAEA TECDOC.
+Upon completion of the project, the final version of the document will be published as an IAEA TECDOC.

-At the plenary meeting in 2014, it was decided to set up a task group specially focussed on operational safety.
+At the plenary meeting in 2014, it was decided to set up a task group specially focused on operational safety.
 The task group aims to address the following questions: